 Dalibor Grubačević was born and educated in Koprivnica.
 His musical beginnings came with the pop-rock band The Bugs, inspired by the music of The Beatles, whose music he has closely studied; the band recorded a few studio albums in the early 1990’s.
 Later, Grubačević studied classical composition under the private tutelage of Professor Natalija Imbrišak.

 In addition to his film/TV & concert music, Grubačević has had a long and fruitful career as an arranger for numerous Croatian and international artists.
-Since 2004, he has been working with Macedonian composer, singer and producer Aleksandar Mitevski, arranging the humanitarian song “Site sme nivni deca”, which featured many Macedonian pop stars.
-One of them was the late Toše Proeski, for whom Grubačević had written a string arrangement for his cover of “Can You Feel the Love Tonight.”
-He has also arranged, Aleksandar Mitevski’s album (Kirilica), and Zoran Džorlev’s (Ne kažuvaj libe) then for Arsen Dedić, on Mitevski’s song “Balada”.
+Since 2004, he has been working with the Macedonian composer, singer and producer Aleksandar Mitevski, and he also collaborated with the late Macedonian violinist Zoran Džorlev and the singer Toše Proeski.
 In 2014 alongside with Aleksandar Mitevski & Boban Apostolov arranged macedonian version of Daniel Kajmakoski’s song “Autumn Leaves” which won at Skopje Fest.
 The song was the Macedonian representative for the Eurovision Song Contest that year.
-In 2015 alongside with Alan Bjelinski orchestrated song “Ja bi da te slijedim” written by Lea Dekleva (dedicated to the late Arsen Dedić).
+In 2015 with Alan Bjelinski he orchestrated song “Ja bi da te slijedim” written by Lea Dekleva (dedicated to the late Arsen Dedić).
 In 2018 he wrote orchestrations for Aljoša Šerić’s solo album “Što ćemo raditi do kraja života” and in 2020 orchestrations for Croatian pop-rock band Pavel for the album “Ennui”.
 Grubačević has also produced the 2008 album Fulmination by the renowned Croatian ethno-blues artist Miroslav Evačić, receiving a nomination for the country’s pre-eminent musical award, the Porin, in the Best Ethno Album category.

 Also worth noting are his scores for the 2010 wartime documentary Silenced Voice (Zaustavljeni glas), by Višnja Starešina, and the documentary series Aquatic Treasures of Croatia by Miro Andrić, in addition to the aforementioned In Search of Marco Polo, by Miro Branković.